 UO offers many resources for alcohol and other drugs including prevention courses, clinical services, treatment referrals, and recovery support.

-The mission of Alcohol and Other Drug Services at University Counseling Services is to provide short term assessment, consultative, and supportive therapy services to university students navigating substance use and misuse and to provide holistic support services and community building opportunities for students in recovery from substance use disorders.
+The mission of Alcohol and Other Drug Services at Counseling Services is to provide short term assessment, consultative, and supportive therapy services to university students navigating substance use and misuse and to provide holistic support services and community building opportunities for students in recovery from substance use disorders.
 All of our alcohol and other drug services use a non-judgmental harm reduction and motivational enhancement approach.
 When appropriate, we help students make value-oriented goals regarding substance use and plan for success in enacting those goals.
 We also have a case manager on staff to assist with community referrals as needed.
-See below for more details about the specific alcohol and drug services provided through University Counseling Services.
+See below for more details about the specific alcohol and drug services provided through Counseling Services.

 Alcohol and Drug Appointment Information